tmtsoftware/esw-ts/docs/src/main/aas/auth-components.md

 # Auth Components

-`esw-ts` provides React components that integrate with the CSW Authentication and Authorization Service.
+`ESW-TS` provides React components that integrate with the CSW Authentication and Authorization Service.
 UI applications can use these React components to enable the application to show or hide components based on the authentication and authorization policy.